mekowalski/react-seasons-app/NOTES.md

 [x] Get result
 [x] Get the Position and update the 'lat' property in State object [x] Tell Component to re-render itself on the screen

+## Handling Errors Gracefully
+- Whenever State is updated, it isn't required to update every property in it
+- Updating State is an added process
+[] Inform user about error
+[] Re-render Component
+[] Update error message with State!!!